0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 2 - Republic/Witty Title Here.md

 - The three main arguments briefly mentioned
 - Go into detaila bout the third argument
 - Third argument
-	- Pain/pleasure are opposites with an intermediate state inbetween them
+	- Pain/pleasure are opposites with an intermediate state in-between them
 	- True nature of pleasure and pain is **not** defined by its corresponding absences
 	-